![]() |

 Each competitor uses a SPORTident SI-card to record their times at the start, each checkpoint and the finish.
 If you own an SI-card, please record the card number when you enter online.
 Competitors failing to return a hired dibber will be required

 in event of bad weather.
-The use of a GPS is not allowed
+"Waterproof" means the garment must have taped seams.
+The use of a GPS is not allowed for navigation

 and any competitor using one will be disqualified.
 Competitors